 Cabin Caribbean Cuisine has been serving incredible West Indian food to the folk of Chapeltown for over a decade.
 They pride themselves on proper home-cooked recipes that bring a real sense of the Caribbean islands to Leeds.
 The curried goat is their go-to, served on the bone and cooked so it’s melt-in-your-mouth tender.
 You also can’t go wrong with simple classics like jerk chicken or fried salt fish either, but if you want an absolute feast, their platter of ackee, salt fish and dumplings is a must.

-Formerly known as Island Grill, Ted’s Soul Kitchen is the go-to Caribbean restaurant in Woodhouse.
-They keep the menu simple here, full of classic dishes made using recipes handed down through generations.
-Breakfast is available until 11am, so you can get your fill of dumplings, plantain or egg beans.
-Later on, you can get everything from curry mutton to callaloo and salt fish.
-Don’t miss out on Ted’s Punch either – the non-alcoholic Guinness Punch is a must-try.
+Formerly known as Island Grill, Yard Style Flavorz is the go-to Caribbean restaurant in Woodhouse.
+They keep the menu effortlessly simple here, full of classic dishes made using time-tested recipes handed down through generations.
+It opens from 12pm daily, so you can get your fill of everything from curried mutton and jerk chicken to steamed callaloo and ackee & salt fish.
+Don’t miss out on Yard Style Flavorz’ Punch either – this non-alcoholic Guinness cocktail is a must-try.

-From morning, noon to night, you can get your fill of authentic Caribbean cooking from Creative Cuisine.
+From morning to noon to night, you can get your fill of authentic Caribbean cooking from Creative Cuisine.
 That’s right, the deliciousness starts at breakfast with Jamaican favourites like peanut porridge, salt mackerel and liver with dumplings.
 Later on, you can tuck into classic mains like oxtail stew, pepper steak and brown stew fish, all made to traditional recipes from their homeland.
-Ravenous little ones get their own kids meals, which they can wash down with carrot juice, while you enjoy a well deserved glass of Guinness punch.
+Ravenous little ones get their own kids meals, which they can wash down with carrot juice, while you enjoy a well-deserved glass of Guinness punch.